cchuang2009/2022-1/Math/README.md

 5. [How long is the the coast line?
 Infinite!](3%20Topology/2-dimension.ipynb), Don't be confused, this could  be  explained  by  topology.
 6. [Sound effect can't be duplicated](KrabsStepTone.ipynb), You would wonder why the tone  of Krabs Step walks so fast in Cartoon, Sponge Bob.
 Let us explain by Fourier series...
 7. [Playerbook of MLB, by Markov Chain](MarkovChain/2023-3-9_MC.ipynb), Evaluate the Rule rigorously, how do we climb the top of MLB, the world baseball game?
+8. [Ice Skating or Curling](IceSkating.ipynb), How to control gliding on the ice whatever we want even the friction of ice is very low?

 Also we had explored the QC too: